jeffersonpp/Movies/README.md

 # Movies App
-A beautifull and responsive React app that uses Axios to consume TMDB data and lists movies.
+A beautifull and responsive React app that uses Axios to consume TMDB API and lists movies.

 ## Running This App